Gynecomastia Type 6

 Type 6 Incisions - Upper Body Lift

-Shows the extended incision rising in straight line across the axilla onto the back.
+This Shows the extended incision rising in straight line across the axilla onto the back.
 Arm pit incision represents axillary.
 This bi-directional incision arrangement allows skin tightening in all directions.
+The axillary pleat is an amazing addition to both Type 5 and 6's.
+It tightens the skin horizontally creating a sculpted arm pit, a defined pec. major and lat. dorsi as well as creating a V-shape to the back.

 Incision goes as far a the back roll goes.
 This may or may not require a circumferential incision (This is represented by dotted line.)